Particular/docs.particular.net/samples/rabbitmq/cluster/sample.md

 RabbitMQ allows additional nodes to be added to avoid having to use a load balancer in front of the cluster.
 Adding those nodes will make the connection manager use them in a round robin fashion and automatically re-connect to healthy nodes should the connection be lost.

-RabbitMQ will default to port `5672` therefore the extra nodes (`rabbit2` and `rabbit3`) are added as shown below:
+RabbitMQ defaults to port `5672`; the extra nodes (`rabbit2` and `rabbit3`) are added as shown below:

 snippet: cluster-add-nodes

 With this setup the connection manager will initially connect to `rabbit1` but try `rabbit2` or `rabbit3` should `rabbit1` become unavailable.

-To try this out shutdown node `rabbit2` by executing:
+To test this, shutdown node `rabbit2`:

 `docker exec rabbit1 rabbitmqctl stop_app`

-Notice how a `WARN` is logged and that the endpoint is reconnected to the cluster.
+Notice that a `WARN` message is logged and that the endpoint is reconnected to the cluster.